-The creation of a Biodiversity Management Plan (BMP) for each project site allows Thrive to tailor its strategy based on each site's specific habitats, the technology involved and ownership arrangements.
+The creation of a Biodiversity Management Plan (BMP) for each of Thrive's project sites allows us to tailor our strategy based on each site's specific habitats, the technology involved and land ownership arrangements.
 It allows us to integrate voluntary measures and targets in addition to mandatory regulations and planning requirements.